 Image by Lindsey Parry Lonely Planet

-You might hear this small kiosk serving up booza (Syrian ice cream) before you see it.
+You might hear this small kiosk serving up booza (Middle Eastern ice cream) before you see it.
 Staff wield a giant wooden pestle, rhythmically beating like a drum not only to attract attention but also to soften the ice cream.
-The original cream flavour is the hero, topped with pistachios as is traditional in Syria.
-Two or three other flavours, including chocolate, are also usually available.
+The original cream flavour is the hero, topped with pistachios as is traditional.